 The changes in our allowance for doubtful accounts presented above do not include receivables that were impaired as a result of the divestment of our Russian businesses in March 2022.
-See Note 3 to these Consolidated Financial Statements.
+See Note 3 - Acquisitions and Divestitures.

 During the year ended December 31, 2023, revenue of approximately \$502 million was recognized that was reflected as deferred revenue at December 31, 2022.